Planning for Our Future

 Goals and Timeline

 Each strategic directive is supported by goals that are outlined in the long-range plan.
 Those too are outlined in the long-range plan summary.
-Currently our pastors, staff, and congregational councils are reviewing the specific goals and indicating where these teams will focus their work.
+Our pastors, staff, and congregational councils have reviewed the specific goals and identified where these teams will focus their work.

-In addition, by the end of May 2024, they will have identified proposed tactics for goals to accomplish in the next year and, along with that, progress measures to assess the effectiveness of the tactics.
+They have also identified proposed tactics for goals to accomplish in the first year and, along with that, progress measures to assess the effectiveness of the tactics.

-Following the timeline for our long-range planning work, proposed tactics and progress measures will be shared with the Long-Range Planning Task Force and Session in June 2024 as Session looks at how we will move forward in this first year of the plan.
+Following the timeline for our long-range planning work, proposed tactics and progress measures were shared with the Long-Range Planning Task Force and Session in June 2024 as Session looked at how we plan to move forward in this first year of the plan.

-Like you, we are eager to see the first steps of implementation begin, and we encourage you to watch for ways in which you might join in these efforts to continue to reflect the light of Christ by loving God and one another.
+Like you, we are eager to be seeing the first steps of implementation underway, and we encourage you to watch for ways in which you might join in these efforts to continue to reflect the light of Christ by loving God and one another.

 As we lift up the integration of mission with a life of faith, we are also reminded of words Tom Are recently shared with us: